MatchuPitchu/github-actions-summary/02_github-actions.md

     # set outputs of this workflow
     outputs:
       result:
-        description: The result olf the deployment operation
+        description: The result of the deployment operation
         # use jobs context object
         value: ${{ jobs.deploy.outputs.outcome }}